 Location

-The current range of Jaguar spans southern part of North America (United States and Mexico), across Central America till almost half of South America (North of Argentina, South of Paraguay).
+The current range of the jaguar spans the southern part of North America (United States and Mexico), across Central America, and into almost half of South America, north of Argentina and south of Paraguay.

 Subspecies of Jaguar

-- Central American jaguar (P. o. centralis) – El Salvador south to Columbia
+- Central American jaguar (P. o. centralis), El Salvador south to Colombia

 Home Ground